-Active vibration dampening of electric machines on elastic steel frame foundations
+Active vibration control of electric machines on elastic steel frame foundations

 Field: Mechatronic systems